life1347/logdown/README.md

 =======
 The themes here are based on Logdown themes with customized.

+1. CleanPress Theme
+      - more notable code block head bar
-1. CleanPress Theme - Now support colorize code, no more blank line between code and  comment
+      - no more blank line between code and  comment

 BEFORE: